Planting and Care

 Do i need moss?

-You will want you use moss to protect and support your plants roots.
-Moss is great at holding water for your plants roots and protecting them from bright light, it also help the roots to secure to the lava stone.
+You should use moss to protect and support your plants' roots.
+Moss is great at holding water for your plants' roots and protecting them from bright light.
+It also helps the roots secure themselves to the lava stone.

 You can order moss online from sustainable suppliers or go to your local floristry shop.

-*You can also find your own moss.
+You can also find your own moss*.
 Moss grows almost everywhere and if you keep an eye out it's easy to find, even in cities.
-Look for brick walls, cracks in the pavement or other shady, damp spots in your local area and you'll find it.
+Look for brick walls, cracks in the pavement or other shady, damp spots in your local area.
 Just make sure to only take a small clump of moss so it can grow back.

 *DO NOT take moss from protected wildlife areas or private property.
 It is very slow growing and an essential part of many ecosystems.
 If in doubt, leave it.